godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

         If this product is too large to be represented in the floating point type, the result is undefined.

     :param x:
-        the value to be used as a source of significand.
+        The value to be used as a source of significand.

     :param exp:
-        the value to be used as a source of exponent.
+        The value to be used as a source of exponent.

     :return:
         ``x * 2^exp``